Ditectrev/Microsoft-Azure-AZ-104-Microsoft-Azure-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy a function app.
 - [x] Deploy the IT Service Management Connector (ITSM).
 - [ ] Create a notification.

+### You need to identify the storage requirements for Contoso.
+Contoso requires a storage account that supports Azure File storage.

+- [ ] Yes.
+- [x] No.